jerryhsia/cas-server/README.md

 # Central Authentication Service (CAS) [![License](https://img.shields.io/hexpm/l/plug.svg)](https://github.com/Jasig/cas/blob/master/LICENSE)

 ## Introduction
-This branch hosts the [Docker](https://www.docker.com/) build configuration necessary to build a CAS image.
+This branch hosts the [Docker](https://www.docker.com/) build configuration to run CAS with predefined users over http or https.
 See the `Dockerfile` for more info.

-## Versions
+## Disclaimer
-A docker image for CAS server.
-Images are tagged to match CAS server releases.
+This README.md was changed by https://github.com/sergiofbsilva.
+Use it at your own risk.

 ## Requirements
 * Minimum of Docker version `1.9.x`